 Stepping up to a reciprocating saw with brushless technology is a big leap.
-Runtime with a Lithium ion battery and brushless almost doubles, compared to a lithium ion battery and brushed motor.
-Compared to brushed and Ni-Cad batteries, runtime is exponentially increased.
+Runtime with a Lithium-ion battery and brushless almost doubles, compared to a lithium-ion battery and brushed motor.
+Compared to brushed and Ni-Cad batteries, the runtime is exponentially increased.
 In addition to runtime, brushless technology also delivers more performance, decreasing cutting time.

 The included recip blade in this XT328 combo kit would be just fine for cutting small wood pieces.
 We changed it out with a longer carbide-tipped blade to cut some thick-gauged dust-collection ductwork.
 The user can select between two speeds on the Makita XRJ05Z: Low delivers 0-2,300 strokes per minute, while High goes up to 3,000 strokes.
 Regardless of the which speed, the user can control said speed with the variable speed trigger.
 Blade cutting stroke on the XRJ05Z is 1-1/4″.

 This will make for a great demolition saw, with the brushless Li-Ion power and the integrated rafter hook.
 You can see in the picture, the XRJ05Z rafter hook has no problem fitting on this true 3-inch thick white ash.
 By flipping open the lever near the nose of the saw, the shoe can be adjusted for different cutting preferences.
 Finally, an LED light shines directly on the work being performed by the blade, helping you to see your work.

 Pro Tip #2: Adjust the shoe when a portion of the blade wears out due to cutting in the same area.
 Move the shoe out, or in, hence the blade is now making contact in where there are new(er) teeth.